 Global Stochastic Modeling test goal

 The global stochastic modeling test has a different goal than the unitary test.
-Its main purpose consists of testing the global degree of liberty of the whole automated trading system.
-If you want that this test makes sense, you have to make sure that all the values of your system have passed the unitary stochastic modeling.
+Its main purpose is to test the global degree of liberty of the whole automated trading system.
+If you want this test to make sense, you have to ensure that all your system’s values have passed the unitary stochastic modeling.

-To perform this test, you have to apply little variations on all the variables of the system implicated in the decision-making thanks to the optimizer of the variables.
+To perform this test, you have to apply little variations on all the system variables implicated in the decision-making thanks to the optimizer of the variables.

 Global test running